Team

 Chris Cox

-My background is in photography and film.
-After nearly 30 years as freelance documentary cinematographer, I chose to change direction and focus my creative energies on research and the written word, resulting in an MA in Creative Writing (scriptwriting) and a practice PhD.
+Chris’ background is in photography and film.
+After nearly 30 years as freelance documentary cinematographer, Chris chose to change direction and focus his creative energies on research and the written word, resulting in an MA in Creative Writing (scriptwriting) and a practice PhD.

 Visiting Scholars